VladZg/Alpha-Blending_Optimization/Readme.md

 ``t ~ width * height``

 ## Used data
-In our case, there are 2 pictures given
+In our case, there are two pictures given

 ![Table](Pictures/Table.bmp)
 ![AskhatCat](Pictures/AskhatCat.bmp)

 As a result cat have to appear on the table.
 Resulting picture has the same size as picture with table: ``800*600``, so number of operating pixels in algorithm is ``800*600 = 480000``.
 It actually takes time to process all of them.

-## Optimisation principles
+## Optimization principles
-Ideas of optimisation that use SSE and AVX2 instructions are different.
+Ideas of optimzation that use SSE and AVX2 instructions are different.

-### SSE optimisation
+### SSE optimization
-We are able to process 4 pixels at the same time by using __m128i variables and SSE instructions.
-Here is mechanism of optimisation described step-by-step.
+We are able to process four pixels at the same time by using __m128i variables and SSE instructions.
+Here is mechanism of optimization described step-by-step.

 1) Loading data from Front and Back pixel arrays.